 The medical term for this is post-micturition dribbling.
 It occurs when the muscles surrounding the urethra don't squeeze hard enough for it to empty completely, leaving a small pool of urine at a dip in the urethra behind the base of the penis.
 Within a few minutes, the urine dribbles out.

-- Q What causes urinary incontinence?
+- Q What are the risk factors for urinary incontinence?

 - Q Why does caffeine consumption increase the chance of urinary incontinence?